-With outdoor social cycling time either non-existent or pared down to an absolute minimum right now, it’s never been more important to know how to interact with your riding buddies digitally.
+With outdoor social cycling time either non-existent or pared down to an absolute minimum for many right now, it’s never been more important to know how to interact with your riding buddies digitally.
 Cafe rides, club-runs and early-season sportives have been replaced by online meet-ups and chats.

 In these strange times, even anti-social time trialists like yours truly have abandoned training plans in favour of virtual social rides, and with so many people now on Zwift it’s an ideal platform to meet up on.